 1.5 Comparison with EURO1

-EURO1 is the only direct competitor of TARGET2 among large-value payment systems denominated in euro.
+EURO1 is the only direct competitor to TARGET2 among large-value payment systems denominated in euro.
 Thus, the market share of TARGET2 is defined as its relative share vis-à-vis EURO1, as shown in Chart 12.

 The two systems are different by design, since EURO1 operates on a net settlement basis and only achieves final settlement in central bank money (in TARGET2) at the end of the day.
 Furthermore, they respond partly to different business cases, since only TARGET2 settles individual transactions in central bank money and processes ancillary system transactions and payments related to monetary policy operations.